What is Criminology and Justice Studies?

 How can I change my major to Criminology and Justice Studies?

 Current students interested in the CJS major should take knowledge-based requirements and core classes that are currently being offered (such as STAT 108 or SOC 382).
-For more information about the course requirements, see the CJS Major Contract.
+For more information about the course requirements, see the HSU catalog and Major Planning Guide.

 When you are ready to switch majors, visit the Sociology office (BSS 518) and fill out a Major Change form.
 Learn more about changing majors here.